antfriend/antfriend.github.io/journals.md

 ### Text
 A vector is how any thing
-mean S
-some
-Vectovs connect US O O
+means
+something.

+Vectors connect us
-iske the Force, but Vr
+like the Force, but non-fiction

-VectoVS
-EEE
+Vectors connect our ideas
-From a
+from a Euclidean space
-Eucli dean
-Space Fourie
-vy
+through a Fourier transform function() to our brains

 ---